gdsge/gdsge.github.io/source/usage/functions.rst

 Options
 ======================================

-Options named UPPER_CASE_OPTION require recompiling (via a local or remote compiler) when the values are changed.
+An option named in all caps (e.g., USE_SPLINE) requires recompiling (via a local or remote compiler) when its value is changed.

-Options named CapitalUpperCaseOption or lower_case_option do not require recompiling, and can be safely specified through an option structure to overwrite existing values.
-For example:
+Other options can be simply specified through a structure to overwrite existing values without recompiling.
+For example,

 .. code-block:: MATLAB